reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 ## List
 **List**: Sufficient for inserting/deleting elements, even if they are not on the edge.
-(Some other containers such as vector would not be good choices for that.)
+(Some other containers such as vector would not be good choices to do them.)

 ### Iterator
 Make its iterator to find, erase, or go to a loop.